orehren/acvt/inst/rstudio/templates/project/skeleton/_extensions/orehren/acvt/docs/tutorial.html.md

 title: "Tutorial: Creating Your First CV"
 ---

-This tutorial will guide you through the process of creating a complete CV and cover letter using the `academicCV-template.qmd` file.
+This tutorial will guide you through the process of creating a complete CV and cover letter using the `Academic-CV-template.qmd` file.

 ## 1. The Template File

-The template comes with a file named `academicCV-template.qmd`.
+The template comes with a file named `Academic-CV-template.qmd`.
 This file serves as the control center for your CV.
 It contains:

 1.  **YAML Header:** Metadata, configuration, and personal details.
 2.  **Shortcodes:** Placeholders that tell Quarto where to insert your CV sections and publications.